MS EPM Tools - Latest Official Version: MS Project Server 2013

 Application interface (Project Data Service) also available to automate and further customization of project and resource management activities.

-MS Project Server 2003 can use Windows SharePoint Services 2.0 for document libraries, issue tracking, and risk management, so Microsoft Project 2003 users can easily create, link, and track documents, issues, and risks.
+MS Project Server 2003 was using a Windows SharePoint Services 2.0 for document libraries, issue tracking, and risk management, so Microsoft Project 2003 users can easily create, link, and track documents, issues, and risks.

 When you create a project, you can also automatically create a SharePoint site for project documents, issues, and risks.
 Additionally, you can store project documents in document libraries to take advantage of the version tracking and document check-in and check-out features of Windows SharePoint Services.